Helpful tips for gardening in the Triangle in January and February.

 • Mid- to late-February is the time to prune most trees, shrubs and woody ornamentals, except for those that bloom in spring.
 Prune those after they bloom.

 • If the ground isn’t frozen, you can plant container-grown and balled and burlaped trees and shrubs.
 Make sure to water these.

-• Check your houseplants for insects and root rot from overwatering.
+• Check your houseplants for insects and root rot from overwatering in winter.
 Fungus gnats are a sign of overwatering.
 Use oil spray or insecticidal soap on the soil and let the plant dry out completely to help kill the gnats.
+If possible, repot the plant into fresh potting soil and sterilize the pot.
 Remember to dust your plants.